Work Christmas parties and the law

 Consultation is a key part of any fair redundancy process.
 It is therefore vital that employers considering redundancies plan how they will consult their employees about any proposed redundancies at an early stage.

 New regulations extending flexible working rights were put before Parliament on 11th December 2023.
-Once the regulations come in to force employees will no longer need to have 26 weeks’ continuous employment in order to make a flexible working request.
+From the 6th April 2024, these new regulations came into force and all employees will no longer need to have 26 weeks’ continuous employment in order to make a flexible working request.

 Holiday Pay Claims – Supreme Court’s Landmark Ruling